How to work with a remote software development team?

 - Identify dependencies (ex: an external data dependency) and notify external teams to reserve their bandwidth.

 - Do one-pager documentation on the proposed architecture for medium (ex: development of a new microservice) to large-sized user stories.

 - Build a healthy backlog of prioritized and detailed user stories that need to get delivered in the next two quarters.

-Development sprints – This is the “sprint" in the traditional sense of scrum.
-Thanks to product sprints, at the time of development sprint planning meeting the team is clear on the top backlog items and all dependencies such as high fidelity mocks and data dependencies would have already been addressed/defined.
+Development sprints – This is "the sprint" in the traditional sense of Scrum.
+Thanks to product sprints, at the time of the sprint planning meeting, the team has clarity on the top backlog items.
+All dependencies such as high fidelity mock and data dependencies would have already been addressed/defined.

 - Breakdown the user story into smaller subtasks and have them assigned to the developers during the sprint planning meeting.